Murdervan/EasyInstaller/README.md

 # EasyInstaller

-EasyInstaller is a simple CMD script that allows you to easily download and install mannuel popular Windows applications with a few keystrokes.
-It provides a menu-driven interface where you can select multiple apps to download at once
+EasyInstaller is a simple CMD script that allows you to easily download and install many popular Windows applications with just a few keystrokes.
+It provides a menu-driven interface where you can select multiple apps to download at once.

 Features

 Download and install popular browsers, gaming clients, media players, security tools, and utilities.